loning/alltheory/docs/intro.md

 ## Project Structure

-### 🌟 Ψhē Core Theory (Parts 10-18)
+### 🌟 Ψhē Self-Being (Parts 10-18)

-This is the foundation of the entire theoretical system, containing a complete exposition in 64 chapters:
+This is the foundation of the entire philosophical system, containing a complete exposition in 64 chapters:

 1. **Primordial Identity**: Exploring the nature of self-reference
 2. **Language Emergence**: Birth of symbolic systems